-Postgraduate students studying at the Ironbridge International Institute for Cultural Heritage at the University of Birmingham have the opportunity to explore and challenge the core concepts of heritage through the Institutes ‘Critical Approaches to Heritage’ module.
+Postgraduate students studying at the Ironbridge Centre for Heritage at the University of Birmingham have the opportunity to explore and challenge the core concepts of heritage through the Institutes ‘Critical Approaches to Heritage’ module.

 The module explores how heritage values are generated, identified, valued and protected.
 It looks to identify how heritage values are defined, and how these have implications for the recognition and protection of heritage.

-We caught up with Module Leader, Dr John Carman, to find out more about the module.
+We caught up with the Module Leader to find out more about the module.

 A. “The module covers key themes in the study of heritage as a modern social phenomenon.
 We look at how the idea of heritage came into being, what we mean by ‘heritage’, why we think it is important and who tells us it is, claims of ownership and control, and the kinds of institutions involved with heritage.
 The overall aim is to provide an introduction to the theoretical and conceptual ideas that underpin modern approaches to heritage, which is the framework within heritage work is done.
 This then links to the more practical areas we cover in other modules.”